status-im/logos-mindmap/content/_index.md

 title: Start here
 ---
 ## Welcome to the Logos DAO Safe Spawn™
-our Culinary Home where we create, prepare and cook World-Class Recipes
+our Home where we learn and collaborate together to build a new reality

-[Under Construction: Insert 'Glad you finally made it' here video - VTuber Sprite of Chef]

-For now just hop into one of our Restaurants where our Chefs are busy at work: [Logos Program](notes/Logos%20Program.md)
-## Content Lists
+You can see the high-level [Logos Program](notes/Logos%20Program.md) or

-If you prefer browsing the contents of this site through a list instead of a graph, you can find content lists here too:
+if you prefer browsing the contents of this site you can do so below

 - [All Notes](/notes)

+`[Under Construction: Insert 'Glad you finally made it' here video]`